 It produced the coordinates of a noisy line in 3-space.

-Making estimates of high-dimensional functions from lower dimensional inputs happens alot, is common to many so called "early vision" problems (Poggio et al., 1985).
-For example, "shape-from-shading" is problem in vision which can be formulated as a problem of mapping N pixel intensities to N surface normals, where each surface normal is specified by two numbers--thus the mapping goes from N to 2N (Kersten et al., 1987).
+Making estimates of high-dimensional functions from lower dimensional inputs happens alot, and as mentioned above is common to many so called "early vision" problems (Poggio et al., 1985).